 KPSI: KPSI is the abbreviation for Knots per Square Inch.
 It is often used as a measure of the rugs quality.
-See our guide on counting rug knots >
+See our guide to Counting Rug Knots.

 Describing an Oriental Rug

-Moth Damage/Moth Nicks: Recently, I posted an article about the webbing clothes moth AKA the moth that eats the wool in rugs.
-A moth nick is a term used to describe a small area on an Oriental rug (about the size of a quarter or smaller) that is missing wool pile due to moth.
+Moth Damage/Moth Nicks: A moth nick is a term used to describe a small area on an Oriental rug (about the size of a quarter or smaller) that is missing wool pile due to moth.
 The moth will eat the wool that makes up the pile of a rug, leaving the cotton foundation threads exposed as seen in the photo below.
-Moth damage is used to describe more severe cases in which there may be a large area missing wool due to moths.

 Weave: One of the most common questions asked by a rug dealer buying a rug is, can I see the weave?
 This means they want to see the back of the rug.
 The weave can tell a lot about an Oriental rug, such as where it was made, how old it is, and how much it may be worth.